Cedar Deck

 Cedar Deck Framing Completed with Blocking Between Joists

-I popped a chalk-line down the center of each section of joists and staggered the joist-blocking so that they could be nailed straight-in from the other side of the joist, rather than toe-nailed.
+I popped a chalk line down the center of each section of joists and staggered the joist-blocking so that they could be nailed straight in from the side of the deck floor joist.

 Cedar Deck Frame